keetdaly/5-in-a-row/README.md

 `$ python server.py`

 This will start an instance of the server at `localhost:8000`.
-From there, two client instances can be started in separate command line interfaces using the following command:
+After this, two client instances can be started in separate command line interfaces using the following command:

 `$ python client.py`